CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/03-service-bus-send-receive.md

 ### Task 1: Create Azure Event Hubs resources

-In this section of the exercise you create the needed resources in Azure with the Azure CLI.
+In this task, you will set up the initial Azure resources required for the Service Bus solution by configuring Cloud Shell and creating the variables that will be used throughout the exercise.

 1. In your browser navigate to the Azure portal